SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/google-bigquery-source.md

 1. **Checkpoint Field**.
 Enter the name of the field in the query result to be used for checkpointing.
 This field has to be increasing and of type number or timestamp.
 1. **Checkpoint Start**.
 Enter the first value for the checkpoint that the integration will plug into the query.
 1. **(Optional) Time Field**.
 Enter the name of the field in the query result to be parsed as timestamp.
 If not provided, the current time will be used.
 1. **Query**.
 Enter the query that you need to run.
-It must include the phrase `%CHECKPOINT%` and *should* include sorting the checkpoint field as well.
+You must include the phrase `%CHECKPOINT%` and sort the checkpoint field.
 1. **(Optional) Query Interval**.
 Enter the time interval to run the query in the format: `Xm` (for X minutes) or `Xh` (for X hours).
 1. **Google BigQuery Credential**.
 Upload the Credential JSON file downloaded from Google Cloud IAM & Admin.
 1. **(Optional) Processing Rules for Logs**.
 Configure any desired filters, such as allowlist, denylist, hash, or mask, as described in [Create a Processing Rule](/docs/send-data/collection/processing-rules/create-processing-rule).